viperleed/viperleed/doc/content/sections/r-factor_calculation.rst

 missing-row-reconstructed Pt(110), can be higher than 0.2.

-Note that some smoothing algorithms applied to both, the experimental and the calculated data, such as the smoothing suggested by Pendry in :cite:p:`pendryReliabilityFactorsLEED1980`, apparently lowers the |R factor|, because it effectively raises the minima of the |IV| curves.
+Note that some smoothing algorithms applied to both, the experimental and the calculated data, such as the smoothing suggested by :cite:t:`pendryReliabilityFactorsLEED1980`, apparently lowers the |R factor|, because it effectively raises the minima of the |IV| curves.
 At minima, where the intensities approach zero, :math:`R_\mathrm{P}` is especially sensitive to small differences; artificially increasing the intensity there leads to lower